StackExchange/dnscontrol/docs/_providers/desec.md

 ---
 # deSEC Provider
 ## Configuration

-In your providers credentials file you must provide a deSEC account auth token:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `DESEC` along with a deSEC account auth token.

+Example:

 ```json
 {